 The 4 Ps

 - Price.
-The second is Price, which refers to the pricing strategy that the merchant uses to sell the item.
-(Examples include “everyday low prices,” implementing pricing psychology like using “$9.99” etc.)
+The second is price, which refers to the pricing strategy that the merchant uses to sell the item.
+(Examples include “everyday low prices,” implementing pricing psychology like using $X.99, etc.).

 Successfully executing your retail marketing strategies requires a solid handle on the 4 Ps.
-Tracking these componenents and ensuring that they’re all working together is essential to any marketing initiative.
+Tracking these components and ensuring that they’re all working together is essential to any marketing initiative.

-For best results, use a POS and retail management system that allows you to manage the 4 Ps with ease.
-With the right platform, you can keep your all your ducks in a row (i.e., your products, prices, places, and promotions) and focus on bringing your retail marketing ideas to life.
+Want one of our best retail marketing tips?
+Use a POS and retail management system that allows you to manage the 4 Ps with ease.
+With the right platform, you can semi-automate your products, prices, places and promotions, so you can focus on bringing your retail marketing ideas to life.

-When you’re considering which marketing strategy to use for your business, it’s a good idea to look at a number of different options to see what would work best.
+When you’re considering which advertising strategy to use for your business, it’s a good idea to look at a number of different options to see what would work best.

 1. Leverage social media

-When it comes to retail and social media, there are three platforms you should seriously consider: Facebook, Instagram, Pinterest and TikTok.
-These are the most consumer-centric networks, making them ideal for merchants looking to reach new customers.
+When it comes to retail and social media, there are four platforms you should seriously consider:

 - TikTok